Musango Safari Camp is located on an island in Lake Kariba close to Matusadona National Park.

 Musango Safari Camp: Our full report

 The small Musango Safari Camp is situated on an island off the shores of Lake Kariba, near Matusadona National Park.
-It was set up in 1990 by the former head warden of Matusadona National Park, Steve Edwards – a Zimbabwean guide of considerable note who, with his partner, Wendy, still owns and manages the camp.
-Steve’s great knowledge goes far beyond the wildlife of the area.
-It also encompasses the local landscapes, ornithology and paleontology – and this breadth of interest is in some ways reflected in the wide variety of activities available at Musango.
+It was set up in 1990 by the former head warden of Matusadona National Park, Steve Edwards – a Zimbabwean guide of considerable note – who, with his wife Wendy, still owns and manages the camp.
+Steve’s breadth of knowledge goes far beyond the wildlife of the area, encompassing the local landscapes, ornithology and paleontology, and this is reflected in the wide variety of activities available at Musango.

-Musango Camp contains eight tented chalets of an unusual design.
-Each stands on a raised, polished concrete base beneath a high thatched roof supported by an A-frame of wooden beams.
-At the front of each chalet, partially shaded by the roof, is a veranda with a couple of large wooden chairs facing east towards the lake, which is just a few metres away.
-Thus the verandas provide a great place to watch the sunrise across the lake.
+Musango Camp has eight tented chalets, each set in dense bush and standing on a raised, polished concrete base beneath a high thatched roof.
+At the front, partially shaded by the roof, is a veranda with a couple of large wooden chairs facing east towards the lake – and the sunrise.

-Inside each tent, comfortable twin beds (or a large double in each of the two honeymoon suites) with reading lights positioned above them face the sunrise.
+Inside the tents, comfortable twin beds (or a large double in each of the two honeymoon suites) with reading lights positioned above them share the lake view.
 There’s a basket for laundry and a flask of water on the table.
-The back of each tent leads into a stone-walled en-suite bathroom which incorporates a hot shower, a ceramic washbasin and a flushing toilet in its own cubicle, all partially under thatch
+The back of each tent leads into a stone-walled en-suite bathroom which incorporates a hot shower, a ceramic washbasin and a flushing toilet in its own cubicle, all partially under thatch.

-Two honeymoon suites are similar to the standard chalets but each of these boasts a larger bathroom, a double bed and its own private plunge pool as part of a more spacious veranda.
+Musango’s two honeymoon suites are similar to the standard chalets but each boasts a larger bathroom, a double bed and a private plunge pool as part of a more spacious veranda.

-The upper deck, where breakfast and brunch are often taken, is large, airy and spacious, with a few comfortable deck chairs positioned for the views out across the lake.
+The upper deck, where breakfast and brunch are often taken, is large, airy and spacious with a few comfortable deckchairs positioned to take advantage of the views across the lake.

-Behind the main area, and partially incorporated into it, is a swimming pool, while lush planting and well-maintained lawns create a cool and restful oasis in the African heat.
+In front of the main area, and partially incorporated into it, is a swimming pool, while lush planting and well-maintained lawns create a cool and restful oasis in the African heat – and a lovely location for an al-fresco dinner.
+The whole camp is surrounded by an electric fence.

 There is usually an option to visit a typical fishing village from Musango, which provides a different, more human aspect to a trip.
-It takes into account the important role that local people play in wildlife conservation, something that’s not explored by many excursions from lodges and camps.
-On our most recent trips here, in May 2010 and July 2011, this was done very sensitively, and clearly there’s a good relationship between the lodge and the villagers.
+We particularly liked the emphasis placed on the important role that local people play in wildlife conservation, and felt that these trips were handled very sensitively; clearly there’s a good relationship between the lodge and the villagers.

 To add to the mix, Steve is a keen paleontologist and has discovered a dinosaur fossil site in the park.
-He has a small fossil collection at the camp that he is keen to show to guests.
+He has a small fossil collection at the camp that he is keen to show to guests and on our last visit a small museum was being created to promote the history and culture of the local Tonga people.

-Directions: Most guests fly in to Bumi Hills airstrip, from where it’s a ten-minute transfer by speedboat or 45 minutes by 4WD to the island followed by a short boat transfer.
-Alternatively, it’s possible to reach Musango from Kariba town by speedboat, which takes approximately 1.5 hours (but note that the boat ride can be very bumpy).
+Directions: Most guests fly in to Bumi Hills airstrip, from where it’s a ten-minute transfer by speedboat or 45 minutes by 4WD, followed by a short boat transfer to the island.
+It takes about 1.25 hours to fly to Bumi from Victoria Falls.
+Alternatively, it’s possible to reach Musango from Kariba town by speedboat in approximately 1.5 hours (but note that the boat ride can be very bumpy).

 Owner: Steve Edwards